CyberSculptorX/Generate-Password/README.md

 This program is designed to work with a .txt file that contains single lines of passwords as shown in the passwords.txt file.
 ------------------------------------------------------------------------------------
 THE CHECK PASSWORD BUTTON
-The user can enter a password, Once the user presses the Check Password button, the program will check the .txt file for a match.
-The largest file size ive tested and worked with this on is 150GB, results took around 25-30mins. results may vary depending on users computer.
+The user can enter a password, Once the user presses the Check Password button, the program will check the .txt file for a match. results may vary depending on users computer.

 The .txt file path can be replaced and changed within the main.py code.
 -------------------------------------------------------------------------------------